BestTimesToVisit.com Logo

 Sunrise Symphony at Zabriskie Point

-Witness the badlands of Zabriskie Point ignite with color as the sun crests the horizon, painting the sculpted earth in hues of ochre, rose, and deep purple.
+Witness the badlands of Zabriskie Point ignite with color as the sun crests the horizon, painting the sculpted earth in hues of ochre, rose, and gold.
 This iconic viewpoint offers a dramatic introduction to Death Valley's stark beauty, best enjoyed with a warm thermos of coffee as the desert awakens.

 See all 7 things to do →